-Social audit has been conducted in District Tehri Garhwal and U.S. Nagar which consist 01 block in each district by "Uttarakhand social audit, accountability and transparency agency (U.S.A.A.T.A).
-The report has been received from the respective agency and it has been forwarded to the Government of India.
-The shortcomings which have been found in the reports has been forwarded to the concerning district along with the necessary instructions for sorting out the issues.
+Social audit has been conducted in District Haridwar which consists 01 block (Bahadarabad) by "Uttarakhand social audit, accountability and transparency agency (U.S.A.A.T.A).
+The report is still awaited and after receiving the report it will be share with the Government of India.